 Admission Requirements: Early Childhood Education, M.S.

-Thanks for your interest in the Early Childhood Education-Initial Certification, M.S. degree.
-There are two options in the M.S. degree.
+Thanks for your interest in the Early Childhood Education, M.S. degree.

-- Initial certification (45 credits): You have little or no teaching experience and are seeking certification at the early childhood level.
+- Initial/Professional certification (39 credits): You have little or no teaching experience and are seeking certification at the early childhood level.

-M.S. in Early Childhood Education Initial Certification Program (45 credits) or Professional Certification Program (36 credits)
+M.S. in Early Childhood Education Initial/Professional Certification Program (39 credits)

 - B.S. degree or its equivalent from an accredited college or university with a major or its equivalent (minimum of 30-credit concentration) in one of the following areas: biology, chemistry, economics, English, history, life science, math, physics, or psychology.